 What you need to know

-Children are looked after by a local authority if they are being provided with accommodation.
-‘Accommodation’ means accommodation which is provided for a continuous period of more than 24 hours (S.22(2) Children Act 1989).
-Under section 20 accommodation, the birth parent retains full parental responsibility whereas if a child is looked after and subject to an interim or final care order, the local authority shares parental responsibility.
+- the birth parent retains full parental responsibility.
+If a child is looked after and subject to an interim or final care order, the local authority shares parental responsibility.

 There are many circumstances where section 20 (s20) is used in practice, including respite through parental illness and difficulties or with unaccompanied children from abroad.